LorenzDuremdes/Second-Brain/psychological trauma.md

 # [[sociology|social]]
 1. traumatized individuals become hypervigilant to threat at the expense of spontaneously engaging in their day-to-day lives^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 14]
+2. psychological trauma → interpersonal coordination
+	1. in volleyball games the staff members invariably were much better coordinated than the patients^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+38]

 # [[psychology]]
 ## [[psychosomatic]]
 1. psychological trauma (chameleon analogy)^[Alok Kanojia, Wednesday 23/06/2021]
 	1. trauma tends to "disguise" itself as other mental illnesses (e.g. [[depression]], anxiety) e.g. fixing [[depression]] brings [[anxiety disorder]], which brings something else once "cured"
-	2. I didnt even know about cptsd and, for such a long time, tried to tackle my anxiety and depression instead.
+	2. I didnt even know about cptsd and, for such a long [[time]], tried to tackle my anxiety and [[depression]] instead.
 I really thought I was creating my own problems subconsciously.
-While that might hold some truth, I am making leaps of progress just by understanding my cptsd and how it changed my brain.^[https://www.reddit.com/r/CPTSD/comments/o6kkkx/if_you_said_to_someone_my_parents_broke_my/h2tdrqb?utm_source=share&utm_medium=web2x&context=3]
+While that might hold some truth, I am making leaps of progress just by understanding my cptsd and how it changed my [[brain]].^[https://www.reddit.com/r/CPTSD/comments/o6kkkx/if_you_said_to_someone_my_parents_broke_my/h2tdrqb?utm_source=share&utm_medium=web2x&context=3]
 2. how can "psychosomatism" be used to treat "psychological trauma"?
 	1. bottom up: by allowing the body to have experiences that deeply and viscerally contradict the helplessness, rage, or collapse that result from trauma[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 14]